Tanzania–Uganda relations

 Tanzania–Uganda relations are bilateral relations between Tanzania and Uganda.
 Tanzania is a strategic partner of Uganda in many areas, particularly trade, security, education, agriculture and energy.
 Uganda and Tanzania enjoy warm, cordial and fraternal relations dating back to the 1960s when the two countries gained their independence from the British Empire.
+Both countries are members of the African Union, Commonwealth of Nations, Non-Aligned Movement and Group of 77.
+Tanzania and Uganda are both founding members of the East African Community.

 History

 Tanzania Uganda War

 Relations between Tanzania and Uganda had been strained for several years before the war started in 1978.
 After Idi Amin seized power in a military coup in 1971, the Tanzanian leader Julius Nyerere offered sanctuary to Uganda's ousted president, Milton Obote.
 After various coup attempts were made on Amin from Tanzania; Uganda declared a state of war against Tanzania, and sent troops to invade and annex part of the Kagera region of Tanzania, which Amin claimed belonged to Uganda.
 The war ended in April 1979 with Tanzania being victorious.
 Tanzania had to foot the bill for the war entirely by itself and the war brought further strain to the economy.
 Uganda completed paying the debt of the war in 2007.